niieani/aurelia-binding-functions/README.md

   // invoked if the binding is used as a source of values
   // (as opposed to being used to trigger changes, like in click.delegate)
-  // this is invoked by Aurelia after bind() connect?(callScope: CallScope, binding: Binding, scope: Scope): void
+  // this is invoked by Aurelia after bind() and every time the binding is recomputed connect?(callScope: CallScope, binding: Binding, scope: Scope): void

   // when the binding is two-way, invoked every time new values are fed into the binding by Aurelia